COMPETITIVE GOVERNANCE

 The purpose of the Law Enforcement Sector is to regulate law enforcement and first responders.

-Every entity must purchase law enforcement from a regulated law enforcement business.
+Every entity must purchase law enforcement from a CRA-regulated law enforcement business or Sector 12 CRA.

-The Law Enforcement Sector's Rating System must set a Rating Floor sufficient for proper funding and proper law enforcement levels.
+The Law Enforcement Sector's Rating System must establish a Rating Floor sufficient to ensure adequate funding and law enforcement levels.
+Sector 11 crime-rate ratings must be considered.

-25% of the Rating Floor level of the law enforcement funding must come from a citizen head tax paid to their selected Sector 12 CRA.
+25% of the Rating Floor level of law enforcement funding must come from a citizen head tax.

-25% of the Rating Floor level of the law enforcement funding must come from a proportional real estate tax, paid to the owners selected Sector 12 CRA.
+25% of the Rating Floor level for law enforcement funding must be funded by a proportional real estate tax.

-50% of the Rating Floor level of the law enforcement funding must come from proportional sales taxes paid to the business-owners selected Sector 12 CRA.
+50% of the Rating Floor level of law enforcement funding must come from proportional sales taxes, which fund the business owners’ Sector 12 CRA.

-Sector 12 CRA's may charge more than the Rating Floor level of the law enforcement funding.
+Sector 12 CRAs may charge more than the Rating Floor level for law enforcement funding.

 If a Rating Floor on a VC Sector's crime rate is exceeded, funding contracts to law enforcement businesses must increase.

-The Law Enforcement Sector's Rating System must set a Rating Floor sufficient for cooperation to attain joint patrols and joint higher-level law enforcement organizations.
+The Law Enforcement Sector's Rating System must set a Rating Floor sufficient to enable cooperation to attain joint patrols and joint higher-level law enforcement organizations.

-The Law Enforcement Sector Board must establish regulations regarding authorized police protecting everyone regardless of membership.
+The Law Enforcement Sector Board must establish regulations governing authorized police officers to protect everyone, regardless of membership status.

-Every law enforcement officer and law enforcement business must protect everyone regardless of membership within the mandated regulations.
+All law enforcement officers and businesses must protect everyone, regardless of membership, in accordance with the mandated regulations.

-The Law Enforcement Sector Board must set conditions in which and to what extent the Law Enforcement Sector Board's executive leaders are authorized to command law enforcement CRA's; however, not to exceed 10% of management, as defined by the Rating System; 30% of the Rating System may lower Sector Board command authority.
+The Law Enforcement Sector Board must set the conditions under which and to what extent the Law Enforcement Sector Board's executive leaders are authorized to command law enforcement CRAs; however, this authority must not exceed 10% of management, as defined by the Rating System; 30% of the Rating System may lower Sector Board command authority.

-Rating Floors may regard appropriate cooperation among police CRA's.
+Rating Floors may consider appropriate cooperation among police CRAs.

 Sector 13.
 Law Enforcement Authorization (LEA)